lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 > ### {% icon hands_on %} Hands-on: Task description
 >
 > 1. **Partition genes into expression clusters** {% icon tool %} with the following parameters:
->    - *"RData file"*: `Extract and cluster differentially expressed transcripts: RData file`
+>    - *"RData file"*: `Extract and cluster differentially expressed transcripts on data XX: RData file`
 >    - *"Method for partitioning genes into clusters"*: `Cut tree based on x percent of max(height) of tree`
 >
 {: .hands_on}